TaskFlow-23/TaskFlow/README.md

 Keyboard navigation:
-    All interactive elements are native button or input elements, ensuring full tab-order traversal without custom keyboard handlers.
-    No div-based click traps exist in the codebase.
+    All interactive elements are native button or input elements, ensuring full tab-order traversal.
+No div-based click traps exist anywhere in the codebase.

 Color contrast:
-    Neon Blue (#00E5FF) on Deep Black (#000000) achieves a contrast ratio of approximately 12:1, exceeding both WCAG AA (4.5:1) and AAA (7:1) standards for normal text.
+    Neon Blue (#00E5FF) on Deep Black (#000000) achieves a contrast ratio of approximately 12:1, exceeding WCAG AA (4.5:1) and AAA (7:1) for normal text.

 Semantic HTML:
-    The header, nav, aside, main, section, and table elements are used throughout Layout, Dashboard, and Work Queue views, providing meaningful document structure for screen readers.
+    header, nav, aside, main, section, and table elements are used throughout every view, providing meaningful document structure for screen readers.

 Title attributes:
-    Icon-only buttons such as collapse sidebar, refresh, and sort direction toggle include title props so screen reader users receive the full label even when text is visually hidden.
+    Icon-only buttons include title props so screen reader users receive the full label when visible text is hidden.

 Disabled states:
-    Form controls that are not editable by the current role are genuinely disabled at the HTML level, not just visually styled.
+    Form controls locked by RBAC are genuinely disabled at the HTML level, not just styled.
+Keyboard and assistive technology interaction is blocked at the element level.
-    This prevents interaction via keyboard or assistive technology.

 Responsive design:
-    Mobile users receive a hamburger-menu sidebar, a single-column card grid, and a full-screen modal, ensuring the application is fully usable on any device and viewport.
+    Mobile users receive a hamburger sidebar, single-column card grid, and full-screen modal.
+No functionality is lost on any viewport.

-Concrete UI example - Collapsible Sidebar:
+Concrete example - Collapsible Sidebar:

-When the sidebar collapses to icon-only mode, each navigation button retains its title attribute with the full label.
-Screen readers and keyboard users still receive the complete label (Dashboard, Work Queue, Analytics) even though the visible text is hidden from sighted users.
+When the sidebar collapses to icon-only mode, each navigation button retains its title attribute.
+Screen readers receive the full label (Dashboard, Work Queue, Analytics) even when the text is visually hidden from sighted users.

 5. EFFICIENCY - COMPLETING TASKS WITH MINIMAL FRICTION